sahuguet/sahuguet.github.io/about-me.md

 My areas of expertise include data – big, small, open, geographic – management and analysis, architecture of complex systems, product design and research & development.

-I am currently working for the Jacobs Institute at Cornell Tech where I am the project lead for the Urban Tech hub.
+I am currently working for [Gro Intelligence](\gro-url) as their Chief Product Officer.

 You can find more info about me at:
 * [LinkedIn](https://www.linkedin.com/in/sahuguet/)